Latest Update: Tuesday, August 18 , 2026

 CONS

-• Sticky Texture: The gummies tend to stick together in the bottle, especially in warmer climates, making them frustrating to get out.
+• Sticky, Inconsistent Texture: The gummies tend to clump together in the bottle, especially in warmer climates, making them frustrating to get out and dose consistently.

-• Premium Price for Half the Job: It is quite expensive for a formula that only executes the "shield" half of the tanning biological process.
+• Premium Price for Half the Job: You are paying a premium-gummy price for a formula that only executes the "shield" half of the tanning equation.
+The format and flavor are excellent, but the engine is missing.

 Conclusion